-While total biomass and carbon stocks have increased in the past decade, annual carbon sequestration of Maryland's trees has decreased according to greenhouse gas estimations from the U.S. Forest Service (figure 15) (Domke et. al., 2019; U.S. EPA, 2019).
+2019).
 This is likely because the average age of Maryland's forest is getting older.
 While older forests store more carbon, their growth rate is slower than younger forests.
 Older forests are also a larger source of carbon emissions than younger forests as they have more mortality and respiration from the decomposition of dead organic material.
-In addition to this, the amount of carbon release by forest conversion to other land uses has increased over the last three decades (figure 16).
+In addition to this, the amount of carbon release by forest conversion to other land uses has increased over the last three decades (figure 17).

 Maintaining and increasing carbon stocks are top priority as human carbon emission continues to rise, resulting in global climate change.
 Forests are incredibly important for offsetting climate change; globally they sequester 2.6 billion tons of carbon each year, which is equivalent to one third of annual carbon released from burning fossil fuels (IUCN, 2017).
-Specific forest management strategies can be used to increase total carbon mitigation in an area.
-Management actions to consider when evaluating carbon impacts include land change, use harvesting practices, and the utilization and nature of harvest wood products.
-Harvested wood products like saw logs provide a source of long term carbon while storage, paper and bioenergy products provide much shorter carbon storage.
-However, many forest products with shorter carbon life cycles also displace the use of emissions-intensive products, like plastic, and fossil fuels.
-According to a study done by the U.S. Forest Service in Pennsylvania, extending harvest rotations and shifting commodity ratios to have more wood products that are longer lived (and thus store carbon longer) are two management actions that could decrease net carbon emissions for the state (Dugan et. al., 2018).
+Both active and passive forest management strategies can contribute to an effective climate mitigation strategy, best evaluated over lifecycles of trees and forest products and looking across landscapes, not just one stand (see Catanzaro and D'Amato 2019 and Favero et al. 2020).
+Carbon storage is usually highest in older forests (e.g., 200 years) while carbon sequestration rates are higher in younger forests (e.g., 30-70 years); the mix of wood products affects carbon consequences, does as factoring in the carbon impact of products that would be substituted if wood isn't used. such as carbon-intensive steel or concrete.
+According to a study done by the U.S. Forest Service in Pennsylvania, extending harvest rotations and shifting commodity ratios to have more wood products that are longer lived (and thus store longer) are two carbon management actions that could decrease net carbon emissions for the state (Dugan et. al., 2018).